 October 2015 saw the very welcome return of Matt Burrows.
 This time around Matt recorded five new originals.
 You can hear Matt's beautiful compositions and read the story by clicking on 'The Matt Burrows Project' on the right hand side of your screen.
 A pleasure to have you back Matt!!

-October 2015 also saw the debut of Steve Faggotter.
-Steve is a long time friend of Neil.
-He plays some very tasty lead guitar and has settled in very comfortably indeed.
+October 2015 also saw the Shed debut of Steve Faggotter.
+Steve plays lead guitar and has settled in very comfortably.
 Steve's first recording with us was on Dawson's original song 'Drag Queen' which you can listen to in the Vault, or see the vid.
 Check out Steve by clicking on his Musicians Page.
 Welcome aboard Steve!!

-Over the 2015 / 16 Christmas holidays, Steve Faggoter introduced his long standing friend Steve England to The Shed.
-We enjoyed playing some of Steve's songs, and by May 2016 had posted Steve's first recording with us.
-Steve's song 'Gone Too Soon' was written in memory of a great friend of Steve's, a Pambula / Eden area GP named Graeme Nelson.
-Go to The PBGB Vault to listen.
+Over the 2015 / 16 Christmas holidays, Steve Faggoter introduced his friend Steve England to The Shed.
+In May 2016 we posted Steve's first recording with us, 'Gone Too Soon', a song written in memory of a great friend of Steve's, a Pambula / Eden area GP named Graeme Nelson.
 Welcome to the PBGB Family Steve.

-In May 2016, we had the pleasure of hosting a visit by Vietnamese guitarist / vocalist Tam Huu Nguyen.
+In May 2016, we hostied a visit by Vietnamese guitarist / vocalist Tam Huu Nguyen.
 Tam, a friend of Clare Biilmann was on a visit to Australia and Clare just knew he would dig The Shed.
 Dig it he did, and we had a great afternoon.
-We recorded two of Tam's songs.........................
+We recorded two of Tam's songs.
+Check them out in The Vault..
+Check them ut in The Vault

-In April 2016, Tony Green got in touch.
-Tony had come across the PBGB Blog and liked what he saw and heard.
-He asked if he might come check us out.
-He did, and he still liked what he saw and heard.
+In April 2016, Tony Green got in touch, and asked if he might come check us out.
+He did, and he liked what he saw and heard.
 We liked Tony too.
 Indeed he is now a welcome regular Shedder.
 Tony plays bass and guitar and is happy to have a sing.
 Handy guy !
 Tony's PBGB debut came about through his playing bass on Mick Nadin's 'Destiny'.
 Welcome aboard Tony !!

 Mid 2016, we got an email from a fellow named Graham Brown.
-Graham said he was a percussionist who had come across our website and was keen to drop into The Shed and see whether he might fit in.
-Well he did drop in, and he did fit in just fine.
+Graham, a percussionist, had come across our website and was keen to check us out.
+Well he did drop in, and he fitted in just fine.
 Been a regular ever since in fact.
-Got hisself and his percussion gear nicely set up over by the Shed door.
 Graham cottoned on to The Shed routine pretty smartly and before long arrived with his first attempt at a song.
 He had heard Gus call out "Forgot My Words" while Gus was leading us through one of his old tunes.
 Graham thought that might be the makings of a set of lyrics, so he set about it.
 We had been messing about with the old Bo Diddley feel for a while, and that seemed to fit Graham's lyrics pretty well.
 Before long we managed to fit the lyrics to the feel, and away we went !
 So welcome to The Shed Graham, and thanks for the song.
 You can listen to Graham's debut "Forgot My Words" by clicking HERE

 Around about August 2016, Kerry Hynes popped into The Shed.
 We sort of knew Kerry Hynes as part of the regular crowd who used to hang out at shows by The Figmentz at the fabled Cheeky Mango.
 Most of that crowd knew a bit about The Shed, and Kerry was curious enough to stick her head in see what went down.
 Well she sort of liked what she saw and heard and figured she could have some fun in there, add a bit of this and that.
 Before long she was adding backing vocals as we jammed away.
 And then she brought in some lyrics to a song she called Sugar.
 We figured we could add some sweeteners and before long Kerry had scored her first post on the PBGB website.
 Kerry is now a Shed regular, and of course by way of her first posting, a member of the PBGB Family.
 Welcome aboard Kerry !